11 Jul 56%

 “This is awesome!” – I said, grinning and turning my head around to see how the interface responds.

 “I’m glad you like it,” Theo remarked.
 “For now you don’t have control, I will just show you some footage and documents while I speak.
 You will have control later, it’s easy to learn.
 You can also enable access to the human run-of-the-mill Internet funneled through our communication systems, and it should not be tracked by your enemies, as far as we know.”

 “That doesn’t sound too confident” – I looked directly at his eyes.

-“We can never know for sure, but our technology is better and we’ve hacked them, not the other way around.
+“We can never know for sure, but our technology is better and we have hacked them, not the other way around.
 But we will get to that later.
 Don’t ruin my presentation.
-Hold your questions and remarks until it’s done.”
+Hold your questions and remarks until it is complete.”

 “We try not to embed our agents in the most prominent positions of your world, where they would be easier to detect and will in essence deprive you from the power to shape your own history.
 We hope that your history would still be yours, so the key historical figures of power should remain human.
 But we have embedded several agents at the strategically chosen places of influence and we moved them around as necessary, in order to carefully nudge your development in the right direction, which over time has produced impressive results.

 We have influenced some of your prominent Enlightenment thinkers: Bacon, Descartes, Spinoza and others.
 Usually by just having the right intellectual conversations with them, at carefully selected points in their lives.”